Integration Hero: Alex ten Harkel

 Enable U consists of individual heroes.
 Some work with customers, others send...

-But the Enable U machine works so efficiently because of our many integration heroes.
-This series of integration heroes is intended to honour those individuals.
+But the Enable U machine works so efficiently mainly because of our many integration heroes.
+This series of Integration Heroes is meant to honor those individuals.

 Yegor works as a Java Developer in the Enable U OpenTunnel team.